official-work-account/agava-fast-food/README-AppSetup.md

 9. Create database for client in my account & seed starting data in database

-10. Create a render account for client in my account
+10. Publish to render in my account

 11. Change Logo & favicon